 - Premium Use, the Fair Trade Committee, Premium Projects, Internal Management Systems, Occupational Health and Safety, Wages

-Some fields are only displayed for informational purposes.
+The Lead Auditor cannot edit a few fields in the coversheet section, and they are only displayed for informational purposes.

 Audit Checklist